jtpereyda/boofuzz/README.md

 Features
 --------
 Like Sulley, boofuzz seeks to incorporate all the critical elements of a fuzzer:

- - easy and quick data generation
+ - Easy and quick data generation.
- - instrumentation, AKA failure detection
+ - Instrumentation, AKA failure detection.
- - target reset after failure
+ - Target reset after failure.
- - recording of test data
+ - Recording of test data.

 Unlike Sulley, boofuzz also features:

+ - Easier install experience!
- - support for arbitrary communications mediums
+ - Support for arbitrary communications mediums.
- - _extensible_ instrumentation/failure detection
+ - _Extensible_ instrumentation/failure detection.
- - better recording of test data
+ - Better recording of test data.

 Sulley is affectionately named after the creature from Monsters Inc., because of his fuzziness.
 Boofuzz is likewise named after the only creature known to have given Sulley himself a fright, boo!